 Dr. Dionissios Mantzavinos

-Dr. Dionissios Mantzavinos serves as a Professor of wastewater engineering in the Department of Chemical Engineering, University of Patras, Greece.
-He holds a Diploma (1991) in chemical engineering from Aristotle University of Thessaloniki, Greece, and M.S.
+Dr. Dionissios Mantzavinos is a Professor of Wastewater Engineering in the Department of Chemical Engineering, University of Patras and also serves as the Vice-Rector for Academic & International Affairs (2020-2024).
+He holds a Diploma (MEng equivalent) in chemical engineering from Aristotle University of Thessaloniki, Greece (1991), and M.Sc.
 (1993) and Ph.D.
-(1996) degrees in chemical engineering from Imperial College of Science, Technology and Medicine, UK.
-After a short spell as a Research Fellow and Lecturer at Edinburgh and Leeds Universities, respectively, he returned home to take up an academic position as Assistant, Associate and Full Professor in the Department of Environmental Engineering at the Technical University of Crete before his move to University of Patras.
-His research interests focus on water/wastewater treatment by physical, chemical, and biological processes, as well as on environmental catalysis.
-Particular emphasis is given to advanced oxidation technologies including heterogeneous and homogeneous photocatalysis, electrochemical oxidation, ultrasound radiation, wet air oxidation, ozonation, and various combinations of the above.
-Prof. Mantzavinos is involved in several academic and professional bodies including the editorial boards of scientific journals and he has authored or co-authored over 212 journal papers.
-He presently serves as an Editor-in-Chief to the Journal of Chemical Technology & Biotechnology (Wiley) and Associate Editor to Water Research (Elsevier).
+(1996) degrees in chemical engineering from Imperial College of Science, Technology, and Medicine, UK.
+After a short spell as a Research Fellow and Lecturer at Edinburgh and Leeds Universities (1998-2001), he returned home to take up an academic position as an Assistant, Associate, and Full Professor in the Department of Environmental Engineering at the Technical University of Crete (2001-2013) before his move to University of Patras.
+His research interests focus on water/wastewater treatment by advanced oxidation technologies, as well as on environmental catalysis.
+Prof. Mantzavinos serves as Editor-in-Chief to the Journal of Chemical Technology & Biotechnology, and Associate Editor to Chemical Engineering Journal Advances.
+Information about his publication record can be found at http://scholar.google.com/citations?user=KvFFsVMAAAAJ&hl=en&oi=ao

 † Dr. Andreas Alexandrou (2012-2018)